top of page

 Plenty of creatures may be born with the ability to learn to walk within minutes, forage for food, or find their way to their nest.
 Human babies?
 Not so much.

 Realistically, the world can pose many risks to an infant or toddler (who have no skills of self-preservation!).
 It stands to reason that having to be wary of danger can feel a little all-consuming.
-Assessing potential dangers is a literal life-saver in this context
+Assessing potential dangers is a literal life-saver in this context.
+Managing these anxieties is part of maintaining good postnatal mental health.

 That said, sometimes brains can get 'stuck on a loop' with some obtrusive thoughts.
 What makes a thought an obtrusive one?
 Worries that don't seem to stay contained to the context.